microsoft/TypeScript/doc/spec.md

 Declaration merging does not apply to local aliases created by import alias declarations.
 In other words, it is not possible have an import alias declaration and a namespace declaration for the same name within the same namespace body.

-*TODO: Clarify rules for alias resolution.
+*TODO: Clarify rules for [alias resolution](https://github.com/Microsoft/TypeScript/issues/3158)*.

-*Declaration merging also extends to namespace declarations with the same qualified name relative to a common root as a function, class, or enum declaration:
+Declaration merging also extends to namespace declarations with the same qualified name relative to a common root as a function, class, or enum declaration:

 * When merging a function and a namespace, the type of the function object is merged with the instance type of the namespace.
 In effect, the overloads or implementation of the function provide the call signatures and the exported members of the namespace provide the properties of the combined type.
 * When merging a class and a namespace, the type of the constructor function object is merged with the instance type of the namespace.
 In effect, the overloads or implementation of the class constructor provide the construct signatures, and the static members of the class and exported members of the namespace provide the properties of the combined type.
 It is an error to have static class members and exported namespace members with the same name.